DanCQ/Digital-Clock--Javascript/README.md

 # Digital-Clock--Javascript

-It's a digital clock dynamically running in real time.
-<br /> <br/>
+It's a digital clock dynamically running in real time. <br /> On click, becomes an analog clock. <br/>

 It displays the current date and time, for the viewer's location, <br />
 with a matching background image.